 Added Time: An end of year sports podcast bonanza

-Allow Malachy Clerkin, Pat Nugent, Mary Hannigan and Gavin Cummiskey to ease you into Christmas
+Malachy Clerkin, Pat Nugent, Mary Hannigan and Gavin Cummiskey are all in studio

 Driving home for Christmas?
-Let us be your co-pilot and we bring the curtain down on 2018 with our Added Time review fo the sporting year.
+Let us be your co-pilot as we bring the curtain down on 2018 with our Added Time review of the sporting year.

-Allow Malachy Clerkin, Pat Nugent, Mary Hannigan and Gavin Cummiskey to ease you down the road with talk of the Grand Slam, beating the All Blacks, the women’s hockey team in the World Cup final, Limerick’s rise, the eteernal Dubs and how Mullinalaghta left the best of the year til last.
+Allow Malachy Clerkin, Pat Nugent, Mary Hannigan and Gavin Cummiskey to ease you down the road with talk of the Grand Slam, beating the All Blacks, the women’s hockey team in the World Cup final, Limerick’s rise, the eternal Dubs and how Mullinalaghta left the best of the year ‘til last.

 All in your last and loveliest Added Time of the year.